cajuncoding/GraphQL.RepoDB/README.md

 ```

-3. Here's a full overview of a Resolver and the parts that these packages make significantly easier:
+3. Here's a full overview of a Resolver and what these packages make significantly easier:

 ```csharp
 //Sample Extraced from StarWars-AzureFunctions-RepoDb example project: